MiguelMSandin/oligoN-design/README.md

 ## 4. Select the best candidate probes
-To ease identification of the best candidate probes, we can now merge all the different log files obtained through this pipeline into one single log file with the script [bindLogs](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/bindLogs) as follows:
+To ease identification of the best candidate probes, we can now **merge all the different log files** obtained through this pipeline into one single log file with the script [bindLogs](https://github.com/MiguelMSandin/oligoN-design/blob/main/scripts/bindLogs) as follows:

-`bindLogs -f guinardia_PR2_m80_s001.tsv guinardia_PR2_m8_s001_tested.tsv guinardia_PR2_m80_s001_access.tsv -o guinardia_PR2_m80_s001_log.tsv -r`
+`bindLogs -f probes.tsv probes_tested.tsv probes_access.tsv -o probes_log.tsv -r`

 > **Note**: Since we are merging the threee different log files into one, we can remove the individual files adding the option `-r`.